-It has been more than twenty years since Astronaut Mamoru Mohri became the first Japanese to fly into space by Space Shuttle.
-Since that Space Shuttle flight, in September, 1992, Astronauts Chiaki Mukai, Kouichi Wakata, Takao Doi, Soichi Noguchi, Akihiko Hoshide and Naoko Yamazaki have also successfully completed their missions.
-In June 2011, Astronaut Satoshi Furukawa started his long-term stay mission at the International Space Station, then, in July 2011, three new astronauts, Kimiya Yui, Takuya Ohnishi, and Norishige Kanai, were certified as ISS onboard astronauts.
+It has been more than 20 years since Astronaut Mamoru Mohri became the first Japanese to fly into space on a Space Shuttle.
+Since that Space Shuttle flight, in September, 1992, Astronauts Chiaki Mukai, Kouichi Wakata, Takao Doi, Soichi Noguchi, Akihiko Hoshide, Naoko Yamazaki, and Satoshi Furukawa have also successfully completed their

 JAXA astronauts have been accumulating technologies, experiences and knowledge for Japan’s manned space flights while contributing to the International Space Station project through the assembly work of the ISS and the Japanese Experiment Module Kibo.
 The astronauts engage in the following major tasks while staying at the ISS by utilizing their previous experiences.

 Experiments and research